When these kids with special needs get 'A Chance To Dance,' they shine

 “She is with people who accept her for who she is,” said Sinyard.

-Recently, Sophia Grace and the other competitive team members practiced their dance routine to "Singing in the Rain" on stage for the first time.
-As Sinyard watched, she felt tears forming.
+When Sophia Grace and the other competitive team members practiced their routine to "Singing in the Rain" on stage for the first time, Sinyard felt tears forming.

 “There are not enough words to express how happy we are to see her dance.
 The first time we watched her dance I think my husband and I cried for a full 30 minutes.
 She literally was shining,” said Sinyard.

-Note: Editor's note: This story was first published on April 10, 2017, and has been updated.